sammytong/analysis/README.md

-Please follow the document - install the pipeline.docx
+Please follow the document - Create the pipeline.docx